Call usShow menu

 Stroll the serene grounds of Lord Leycester Hospital, a historic group of timber-framed buildings.
 This extraordinary place serves both as a living history museum and as a retirement home for ex-servicemen, known as the Brethren.
 Visitors can enjoy guided Tours that explain the Hospital’s long history since its 14th-century origins.
 Its charming gardens and unique architecture make it a serene escape into Warwick’s past.

 For lovers of literature and theater, nearby Stratford-upon-Avon is just a short journey from Warwick.
 Easily accessible for a day trip, it is the birthplace of William Shakespeare.
 Explore the world of this literary giant through his birthplace museum, Royal Shakespeare Theatre performances, and charming streets that echo Elizabethan times.
-Travel to Warwick and you'll find this nearby enriching experience enhances any artistic or cultural travel itinerary.
+Travel to Warwick and you'll find this nearby enriching experience enhances any artistic or Cultural Travel itinerary.

 Food enthusiasts should not miss a visit to the weekly Warwick Market.
 Located in the central square, the market offers a vibrant atmosphere filled with stalls brimming with local produce, freshly baked goods, and handcrafted items.
 Engaging with the friendly vendors provides a genuine taste of local life, with plenty of delicious discoveries for every taste palette.